Research firm IHS forecasts strong 2014 on subscriptions growth

-(Reuters) - Research firm IHS Inc IHS.N posted a better-than-expected fourth-quarter profit and forecast strong full-year results due to revenue growth in its subscription business in America and Europe.
+Jan 7 (Reuters) - Research firm IHS Inc posted a better-than-expected fourth-quarter profit and forecast strong full-year results due to revenue growth in its subscription business in America and Europe.

 The research firm, which owns Cambridge Energy Research Associates and iSuppli, has relied to acquisitions to grow, and on Tuesday said it would continue to look for targets to boost growth in its core sectors of energy, chemicals, technology, aerospace-defense and maritime.